 VOA VIEW: Good!

-VOA VIEW: They victims was Iran.
+VOA VIEW: Trump was right.

 VOA VIEW: Madness!